Reizeron/High-Rock-Zero/content/Topics/Religion and Cosmology/Dibella.md

 >[!dialogue] Class;Priest Class;Monk Class;Healer Faction;NineDivines
->Dibella, the Goddess of Beauty, is the most popular god of the [[Nine Divines]].
-In [[Cyrodiil]], she has nearly a dozen different cults, some devoted to women, some to artists and aesthetics, and others to erotic instruction.
+>Dibella, the Goddess of Beauty, is the most popular god of the Nine Divines.
+In Cyrodiil, she has nearly a dozen different cults, some devoted to women, some to artists and aesthetics, and others to erotic instruction.
 >*;Imperial cult priests; monks; healers;*

 >[!dialogue] Class;Priest Faction;AedricOrders Author;R-Zero